-It’s hard to believe I’ve reached the halfway point of my industrial placement.
+It’s hard to believe I’ve reached the halfway point of my Management placement year.
 It feels like just yesterday I wrote my first blog, telling you how nervous and excited I was about starting!
 Time really does fly when you’re having fun!

 No week is ever the same

 It’s difficult to describe a week in my life as a Chaser to you, as no week is ever the same, which actually makes it nearly impossible!
 But I’m going to give it a go because it’s important you know what it’s really like to be on placement.
 I want to show you that placement life can have a good balance of both work and fun.